notvalproate/nya/README.md

 python ./src/main.py
 ```
 ## To Open .nya Files
-- Clone the repo: `git clone https://github.com/notvalproate/nya`
+- Get the latest release: `git clone https://github.com/notvalproate/nya/releases`

 **Method 1:**
-- Navigate to the repository in your preferred terminal: `cd nya`
+- Navigate to the folder in your preferred terminal: `cd nya`
-- Run the executable followed by the filepath to the nya file: `nyaviewer.exe ./outputs/test.nya`
+- Run the executable followed by the filepath to the nya file: `nyaviewer.exe C:/dev/outputs/test.nya`

 **Method 2:**
 - Right click on any **.nya** file, and then click on `Properties`
 - In the `Opens With:` option, select `Change`
-- Navigate to the repository and select `nya.exe` as the application
+- Navigate to the repository and select `nyaviewer.exe` as the application
 - Click `Apply` and close the window
 - Now simply double click on any **.nya** file to open it